SamraajThack/Travel-Log/README.md

-# Full Stack Travel Log
+# Travel Log

-A full stack application to store / list places you have traveled.
+An application to store / list places you have traveled.

 ## To Run the app
   In the server folder -